“I start out with a situation or a place or a feeling.”

 Over the course of his career Atlas continued to collaborate with Cunningham, Clark, and Dunn, and worked with Yvonne Rainer, Andy Warhol, Nam June Paik, and Marina Abramović, among other artists, dancers, musicians, and poets.
 He is currently collaborating with MoMA’s curatorial and exhibition design teams on the presentation of Robert Rauschenberg, a retrospective of Rauschenberg’s six-decade career.
 Atlas recounts that Rauschenberg, who collaborated with Cunningham on more than 20 performances from 1954 to 1964, was the reason for his first association with the company.
 “I went to see Rauschenberg’s work—that was my introduction to Merce.
 [Rauschenberg] has been my main inspiration all my artistic life.”
 Like Rauschenberg, who pushed the boundaries between painting, sculpture, movement, and performance, Atlas moved between film, video, and live performance, charting new possibilities for picturing dance.

-Introduction by Jessica Bell Brown, Museum Research Consortium Fellow, Department of Painting and Sculpture, 2016
+Jessica Bell Brown, Museum Research Consortium Fellow, Department of Painting and Sculpture, 2016